FP-Studio/fp-studio-docs/docs/user_guide.md

 - **Negative Prompt**

   - **Applies to**: All types.
+  - Only has an effect if CFG Scale (see below) is not 1.
   - Describes what you _don't_ want to see in the video, helping to steer the generation away from undesired elements or styles.
-Currently unused by existing FramePack models.
+(Consider Negative Prompts, even with CFG Scale not 1, an experimental feature.)

 - **Number of sections to blend between prompts**

   - **Applies to**: All types.
   - Controls the smoothness of transitions between different timestamped sections in your prompt.
 A higher value creates more gradual blending.

+#### Batch Input

+  - Allows for the uploading of multiple images.
+Currently only supports using them as starting images.

-#### Generation Settings
+#### Generation Parameters

 - **Steps**

   - **Applies to**: All types.
   - The number of denoising steps the model takes to generate each frame.
 More steps can increase detail but will take longer.

-- **Video Length (Seconds)**

-  - **Applies to**: All types.
-  - The desired duration of the output video.

-- **Resolution (Width & Height)**

-  - **Applies to**: All types.
-  - The dimensions of the output video.
-The system will automatically select the nearest supported "bucket" size.

 - **Seed**